 Course Frequency: Some courses are offered every semester; most are offered less frequently.
-Course schedules for all locations are available on MyLaVerne online, accessible from: laverne.edu to ensure a grade of Credit can be applied to their degree requirements.
+Course schedules for all locations are available on MyLaVerne online, accessible from: laverne.edu

 Course Challenges: Non-challengeable courses are marked NCh in the Course Catalog on MyLaVerne.